 If you write a relatively SEO-friendly blog post (based on the aspects discussed above) the plugin will indicate this with a green bullet.
 Pages with green bullets will help you improve the ranking of the pages on your website.

 Note that not every dot has to be green for the overall score to be “good”.
 For instance, these are the results of this post, which does have a “good” score:

-If you’re not on WordPress, we also have this Page Analysis tool available on our site.
+If you’re not using WordPress, we also have this Page Analysis tool available on our site.
 It’s still in beta, so we’d love your feedback!

 Looking for more optimization?
 Check out our Yoast SEO Premium plugin!

-The era in which some SEO tricks were sufficient to get your website to rank high in Google has long ended.
-Nowadays, good content is king.
+The days when a few SEO tricks were enough to get your website to rank well in Google are long gone.
+Nowadays, quality content is king.
 And good content also leads to more Facebook likes and shares, tweets and return visitors to your website.
-Of course, you can do some extra things to maximize the SEO friendliness of your post, but most important is: just write a very, very good post!
+Of course, there are always other things you can do to maximize the SEO friendliness of your post, but most importantly, just write very, very good posts!